 Here are three significant drawbacks of telephone entry systems with cameras:

-Even if your residents connect their cell phones to the entry system, you could still face an expensive problem.
-If residents have out-of-state cell numbers, long-distance call fees will apply.
+- They require a telephone line.
+This means they can’t connect wirelessly and need a costly telephone line.
+Even if your residents connect their cell phones to the entry system, long-distance call fees will apply.

 Telephone entry systems with cameras vs. video intercom systems